You don’t have to change your money mindset if you don’t want to

 Having a scarcity mindset means fearing there’s never enough.
 It’s generally treated as the opposite of an abundance mindset — instead of seeing enoughness all around you, you see lack and competition.

-Scarcity mindset might be easier for you to imagine because it’s sort of the default mode our world tends to train us for.
+Scarcity mindset might be easier for you to imagine because it’s sort of the default mode our world trains us for.

 With everything, but money in particular, we’re trained to believe we never have what we need and there’s not enough to go around.
 That makes us hoard what we can, worry about finding the next dollar and fear losing everything we have.